rachwo/Flow-pipeline/README.md

 ### 1. Sample normalization with ```cytoNorm``` *(optional)*

-This function reads the Beads.csv file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
-The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples. *NOTE: In order for your bead file to be recognized, it must be saved as Beads.csv.*
+This function reads the `Beads.csv` file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
+The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples. *NOTE: In order for your bead file to be recognized, it must be saved as `Beads.csv`.*

 Normalization is not performed on FSC, SSC, or Time parameters.
 Normalization will not be performed on viability dyes provided that they were labelled as "DAPI" or "Live" during sample acquisition.